top of page

 A 2015 survey indicated that 79% of arbitrations over the past five years were institutional.
 This preference stems from the administrative oversight provided by institutions, which manage proceedings efficiently and transparently.
 Institutions like the Singapore International Arbitration Centre (SIAC) offer arbitration services under their rules and provide model arbitration clauses for international contracts.

-Despite this, ad hoc arbitration is favored in certain sectors, such as shipping and commodities, or by sophisticated users of arbitration.
+Despite this, ad hoc arbitration is favored in certain sectors, such as shipping and commodities.
 It offers the flexibility to customize the procedure to the dispute's specifics, making it cost-effective for smaller claims and less affluent parties.
 The UNCITRAL Arbitration Rules, revised in 2010, are a popular choice for ad hoc arbitration.

 Institutional Arbitration